Grotte du Vallonnet

-Grotte du Vallonnet is an archaeological site located near Roquebrune-Cap-Martin, between Monaco and Menton, in France, that was first discovered in 1958.
+Grotte du Vallonnet is an archaeological site located in the municipality of Roquebrune-Cap-Martin, between Monaco and Menton, in France, that was first discovered in 1958.
 Stone tools found at the site have been dated to between 1 and 1.05 million years old, making it one of the earliest sites of human settlement known in Europe.

 Description

 The cave of Vallonnet is located on the western slope of Cap Martin, about 110 m above the Bay of Menton, at Roquebrune-Cap-Martin in the Alpes-Maritimes Department in France.
 It opens onto a ravine with a small creek, the Vallonnet, which drops down to the bay.
 The mountain is a massif of calcite-dolomitic rock formed during the Jurassic period, covered with puddingstone and hardened sands of the Miocene.
 The porch of the cave is narrow and low, and opens to a corridor 5 m in length, followed by a 4 m high room.
+The cave is not accessible to the public.
+Findings from the cave can be viewed in the Regional Prehistory Museum in Menton.